Alternating Differentiation for Optimization Layers: Preliminary: Differentiable optimization layers

 where $\mathcal{J}_{\mathcal{F};x}: = \nabla_x \mathcal{F}(x^\star,\theta)$ and $\mathcal{J}_{\mathcal{F};\theta}: = \nabla_{\theta} \mathcal{F}(x^\star,\theta)$ are respectively the Jacobian of $\mathcal{F}(x,\theta)$ w.r.t. $x$ and $\theta$. \end{lemma}

-{It is worth noting that the differentiation procedure needs to calculate the optimal value $x^\star$ and the inverse of Jacobian matrix $\mathcal{J}_{\mathcal{F};x}$, which is very computationally expensive, especially for the large-scale problems.
-Although the matrix factorization techniques in OptNet and sparse optimization techniques in CvxpyLayer are proposed to alleviate this issue, the computational difficulty is still $O\left(T(n+n_c)^3\right)$, where $T$ is the number of iterations required by the inner solvers, $n$ and $n_c$ are respectively the number of variables and constraints.
-This means that differentiating KKT conditions is not quite scalable to large optimization problems.
-Therefore, our main target is to develop a new method that can significantly increase the computational speed of the differentiation procedure.}
+{ It is worth noting that the differentiation procedure needs to calculate the optimal value $x^\star$ in the forward pass and involves solving a linear system with Jacobian matrix $\mathcal{J}_{\mathcal{F};x}$ in the backward pass.
+Both the forward and backward pass are generally very computationally expensive, especially for large-scale problems.
+This means that differentiating KKT conditions directly is not scalable to large optimization problems.
+Existing solvers have made some attempts to alleviate this issue.
+Specifically, CvxpyLayer adopted an LSQR technique to accelerate implicit differentiation for sparse optimization problems.
+However, the method is not necessarily efficient for more general cases, which may not be sparse.
+Although OptNet uses a primal-dual interior point method in the forward pass and its backward pass can be very easy but OptNet is suitable only for quadratic optimization problems.
+In this paper, our main target is to develop a new method that can increase the computational speed of the differentiation procedure especially for large-scale constrained optimization problems.}